jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 At the roundabout I pause for some water and pictures of the [acequia](https://en.wikipedia.org/wiki/Acequia) and orange trees.
 The acequias are useful sources of water for splashing on your head when its hot.
-Also, most villages have a public drinking water fountain.
+Also, most villages have a public drinking-water fountain.

 |[![Acequia](/public/images/acequia.jpg "Acequia")](/public/images/acequia.jpg) *Acequia*|[![Oranges](/public/images/orange_tree1.jpg "Oranges")](/public/images/orange_tree1.jpg) *Oranges*|[![Oranges](/public/images/orange_tree2.jpg "Oranges")](/public/images/orange_tree2.jpg) *Oranges*|